-We guarantee your complete privacy.
-Please read the terms of service agreement before purchasing any merchandise.
+Privacy is guaranteed.
+Please read terms of service agreement before purchasing items.

 Servel by Dometic RK400 kerosene powered refrigerator is no longer being imported.

 OUT of STOCK with NO ETA... we are unlikely to restock this item

 The Servel by Dometic RK400 kerosene powered refrigerator requires no electricity to operate!

 Heat makes cold through the natural cooling power of evaporation and condensation.